shonohs/simpledataset_labeler/README.md

 ```
 dataset_labeler <input_filepath> <output_filepath> [--host <hostname>] [--port <port_number>]
 ```
 Then, open your favorite browser and access to the "http://localhost:5000".
+(If you specified --port option, access the specified port instead.)

-## How to build
+## How to build a package
 ```
-cd frontend && npm install && npm run build && cd ..
-cp -r frontend/build simpledatasetlabeler/frontend
-python seutp.py sdist bdist_wheel
+make
 ```